exoad/yttriuslang.c/README.txt

                                          % runtime
 """

+However, a simple Y++ code to add two numbers together could be as simple as:

+"""
+imports -> {
+   maths@arth -> 0 // include standard math arithmetics in order to not rely on pure bitwise }

+main(<int32:varags> x[]): // standard compliant argument listing int32 &t = make -> x:0 + x:1 // array acessing of the provided runtime arguments
+   exit ((t)&0xFF) // exit the program (in theory prints, however, for IO, stdIO should be used) the value
+"""

 Execution & Compilation Arch.:
   - Primarily the standard SDK bundles a compiler that transpiles a child language to the compatible